SVG College Sports Media Awards in association with NACDA

 • Trophy Information

-Since its inception, the College Sports Media Awards have recognized the best in class in college sports production.
-In the previous nine years, SVG has celebrated those who have pushed the envelope and set a higher standard for all who are part of this industry.
+Since its inception, the SVG College Sports Media Awards in association with NACDA have recognized the best in class in college sports video production.
+Over years, SVG has celebrated those who have pushed the envelope and set a higher standard for all who are part of this talented industry.

-Once again, at this year’s SVG College Sports Summit, the Sports Video Group (SVG) and the National Association of Collegiate Directors of Athletics (NACDA) will award the outstanding work in college sports video productions from campuses across the country, and the staff that makes them possible.
+Once again, as part of this year’s SVG College Summit (June 22-24, Virtual), the Sports Video Group (SVG) and the National Association of Collegiate Directors of Athletics (NACDA) will award the outstanding work in college sports video productions from campuses across the country, and the staffs that makes them possible.

-For those who have entered the SVG/NACDA College Sports Media Awards, please note some key changes to the rules and entry procedures:
+For those who have entered the SVG College Sports Media Awards in association with NACDA, please note some key changes to the rules and entry procedures:

 - Entry Eligibility Period

-Entries must have originally aired, been made available for download or streaming, or exhibited in public between March 1, 2017 and April 5, 2018.
+Entries must have originally aired, streamed, been made available for download, or exhibited at a public event between April 6, 2020 and April 5, 2021.

 - Entry Deadline